shravanjha/BettingRisk/README.md

 # BettingRisk
-A reactjs app to display betting risk based on csv data
+A reactjs app to display betting risk based on csv data.

+Best parctise had been followed in setting up this front-end app.

+Scope of improvements:
+More unit test cases can be added.
+CSS can be improved a bit more.

 ## Requirements

 For development, you will only need Node.js installed on your environement.
 You can use your choice of editor.
 I prefer to user webstorm and sublimetext

 ## Technology
- - react, flux, css, html5, webpack
+ - react, flux, css, html5, webpack, karma, mocha

 ---